Truthful Witness Trains the Heart in Wisdom

 Truthful speech preserves life, but deceitful speech produces destruction.

-25 A truthful witness saves souls, but a false witness is deceitful.
+25 A truthful witness saves lives, but one who utters lies is deceitful.

 Truthful speech preserves life, but deceitful speech produces destruction.